Maria Kalaw Katigbak: Other activities

 Kalaw Katigbak was the president of the Girl Scouts of the Philippines for many years.
 She also headed the Municipal Symphony Orchestra, Quezon City Girl Scouts Council, and the Philippine Women's Writers Association.

 From 1962 to 1964, she became a member of the UP Board of Regents.
 She also held several positions at the Catholic Women's League, Catholic Charities of Manila, as the governor of the Philippine Red Cross, the Board of National Education, Board of State Colleges, Philippine Normal College, Philippine College of Commerce, Philippine College of Arts and Trade, Samar Institute of Technology, Mindanao Institute of Technology, Philippine Board of Scholarships for Southeast Asia and the Commission on Appointments.

 As an educator, she taught both in UP and PWU, and headed the UST Graduate School of Social Work.
 She became a member of the Philippine delegation for Afro-Asian Conference of Girl Scouts in Athens, Second World Congress of Lay Apostolate (Rome) in 1957, and the 21st UNESCO General Conference (Paris) in 1982.

 Personal life

 Kalaw Katigbak was married to Jose Roxas Katigbak, an obstetrician-gynecologist, whom they had four children: Marinela, Josefina, Purisima and Norberto.
-Her second sibling, Teodoro "Teddy" Kalaw Jr. was a lawyer.
-Teddy's wife, Eva, was a senator from 1965 to 1972 and was unsuccessful for the vice presidential bid in 1992.
+Her second sibling, Teodoro "Teddy" V. Kalaw, Jr. was a lawyer.
+Teddy's wife, Eva G. Estrada-Kalaw, was a senator from 1965 to 1972 and was unsuccessful for the vice presidential bid in 1992.

 She had three farms in Lipa, Batangas, the birthplace of her father, where she cultivated black pepper, corn, ipil-ipil, and coffee.
 She was known to regard kapeng barako to her friends.

 Maria Kalaw Katigbak died on December 10, 1992, aged 80.